Author: Khadra Helminski

 Emerson’s Trilochan Gupta shared a case study with the readers of Hydrocarbon Processing magazine.
-The article, Major refinery uses reliable fiscal metering system, describes how Reliance refinery, the world’s largest refinery located in Jamnagar, India, employed 76 large engineered Daniel flow metering systems from Emerson to monitor oil and gas valued at US$ 20 billion annually.
+The article, Major refinery uses reliable fiscal metering system, describes how Reliance refinery, the world’s largest refinery located in Jamnagar, India, employed 76 large engineered Rosemount flow metering systems from Emerson to monitor oil and gas valued at US$ 20 billion annually.
 These integrated systems were delivered in a short span of 12 months and included over 100 ultrasonic flow meters.

 Ultrasonic flowmeters were selected as the accounting meters because they can handle a wide variety of process fluids including white oil, black oil, 20 types of crude oils, refinery intermediates and end products.
 These fluids vary in viscosity from 1 cP to 360 cP, and they also vary in temperature.

-Ultrasonic flow meters, such as Daniel Series 3410 and 3810 ultrasonic meters, have been used in custody transfer applications for measurement of gas and liquids.
+Ultrasonic flow meters, such as Rosemount Series 3410 and 3810 ultrasonic meters, have been used in custody transfer applications for measurement of gas and liquids.
 These meters use an electronics platform that detect changing flow dynamics in real time to ensure flow variables are communicated in a matter of seconds, providing low-flow accuracy and linearity throughout the calibrated flow range.
 This accuracy is an extremely important quality, particularly because of the significant financial risks in fiscal metering applications.

 Custody transfer and allocation measurements are critical at a grass-roots refinery of the size and complexity of the Reliance refinery.
 Flow measurement errors of only 0.2% could cost the refinery upwards of US$50 million per year.